K.G. Anderson will be a panelist at Norwescon 46 in SeaTac, Washington, March 28-31. List of panels to come.

 K.G.
 Anderson read at the Dec.
 8 meeting of the It’s About Time Writing Series at the Ballard branch of the Seattle Public library.

 She appeared at the Lucky Seven reading with the Ballard Writers Collective in Seattle Nov.
 4 where she read an excerpt from “Captain Carthy’s Selkie Bride.”

 She appeared at Westercon 69 in Portland on these panels: “Conventions of the Pacific Northwest” (with Gene Armstrong, Gregory Gadow, and Gibbitt Rhys-Jones); “Choosing a Writing Workshop” (with Curtis Chen, Manny Frishberg and Lindsay Schopfer); “What Happened to Virtual Reality?” (with Sean Robinson, Sara Stamey); and “Conscious and Unconscious Elements of the Creative Process” (with Mark Chapman, Manny Frishberg, and James Glass).

 K.G.
-Anderson appeared at Sasquan (The 2015 World Science Fiction Convention) on these panels: “To Include or Not to Include…Evaluating Writing Critiques” and “Science and Technology of Discworld.”
+Anderson appeared at Sasquan (The 2015 World Science Fiction Convention) on the panels “To Include or Not to Include…Evaluating Writing Critiques” and “Science and Technology of Discworld.”